 - 4 tablespoons cashew butter (I used a cashew-coconut blend)

 - 1 teaspoon vanilla extract

 Pre-heat oven at 135˚C (275˚F).

 Add almonds, cashews, walnuts, sunflower seeds and cacao nibs to a food processor.
 Pulse for around 10 seconds, then transfer 1/3 of the mixture to a large mixing bowl.
 Give it another quick pulse, then remove another third.
 Pulse the remainder quickly then add that to the bowl too.
 This gives a varied consistency to the granola.

-Add the remaining flax, chia, hemp and sea salt, set aside.
+Add the remaining coconut, flax, chia, hemp and sea salt, set aside.

 In a small pot over a low heat, combine the wet ingredients and stir vigorously till the mixture is liquid without any lumps.
 Pour chocolate mixture over the granola and mix well to combine.
 If using freeze dried fruit, fold a handful or two through now.